aparna-aketi/aparna-aketi.github.io/_posts/2023-11-08-Decentralized-Learning.md

 2. **Gossip Averaging**: Each node aggregates the information received from its neighbors and uses it to update its model.

 The first and most widely used decentralized algorithm is Decentralized Parallel Stochastic Gradient Descent ([D-PSGD](https://arxiv.org/abs/1705.09056)).
 Research has shown that decentralized learning algorithms can perform comparable to centralized algorithms on benchmark datasets under certain constraints.
-An in-depth explanation of D-PSGD can be found in the next blog.
+An in-depth explanation of D-PSGD can be found in a later blog.